Hannesw0211/TM2_Team7/README.md

 - Amazon (books, instant video, toys and games, Music)
 - Movielens (100k, 1M, 10M)
 - yelp
-Any other datasets that include a timestamp can be used.
+Large Dataset over 100MB cannot be pushed to Github, thus need to be compressed to push and decompressed to use Any other datasets that include a timestamp can be used.
 The reading instructions just need to be added to the function 'read_datasets' in the util.py file.